SensehacK/health-sense/src/iOS/HealthSense/README.md

 Change the project with specific bundle identifier and run it on the simulator.
 Alternatively you can run it on your phone given you have Apple Developer account.

+## User Experience

+### First Launch

+Within first launch we would display onboarding screen comprising of 3 pages which will welcome our user with different information about the app usage and what data we collect, what permissions we require in order to proper functioning of app.

+### Default Launch

+Will directly display the main summary page which will show case the health information in chronograph format for easy glance of your health well being.

+### Settings

+- Dark Mode
+Our app would support changing appearance according to the end user preferences.

+- Reset Settings
+The app will default all of the settings, so the end user would have first launch experience.

+- Telemetry
+Options to turn off telemetry stuff related to the app usage.

+- In App Statistics
+Options of turning off first party app usage tracking as well.

+- Build Info
+Information displayed about the app build meta data.

+- About
+Information about the app production members.
+Tools we used and assets we incorporated in the project.

 ## Develop

 ### iOS